nauhpc/doppler/README.md

     - Average Efficiencies: a set of gauges that show the aggregate efficiency over the whole time period.

     - User Stats: A table, with one row for member of the account that has submitted a job within the time period (active), shows efficiency and usage metrics.
+Clicking any of the usernames will open up a new tab and show the statistics for only that user.

 - Doppler (User View)